jtgrauke/Overline.Studio/_projects/populi.md

 ---
 layout: project
 title: 'Populi'
-subtitle: Focus on teaching, not technology
+description: Focus on teaching, not technology.
 date: 2021-06-30
-description: Populi Brand and Website by Overline Studio
 intro: Populi is a fully hosted, web-based college information management system.
 Since 2007, they've worked with hundreds of schools to run more efficiently and offer a better education experience to their students.
 We worked with them to redesign their brand identity, establish a new visual language, as well as a new marketing website. <p>Collaborators&#x3a; <a target="_blank" href="https://www.instagram.com/gamdesignshop/">Samuel Dickison</a></p>
 services: Strategy, Identity, Digital
 featured_image: '/images/projects/populi/thumbnail.jpg'